#1 David Sharpe, EBV-Syracuse University Graduate

 Ariela Balk is CEO and President of Ariela and Associates – a privately-held global manufacturer of intimate apparel, sleepwear and swimwear.
 She started the company with only $15,000.
 Ariela got her start working as an assistant at an underwear company at 19 years old.
 Six weeks later she moved into sales, making her goal excellence in customer service.
 In her next job, she insisted on designing everything she sold to ensure her customers got exactly what they needed.
 “I could never sell anything I didn’t believe in,” she says.

 Ariela started working on her first business plan at 21 and started Ariela and Associates at 27, right after the birth of her third child.
 She has made it a mission for the brand to support women’s charities and organizations with the sale of our garments.
 “Giving back is the most gratifying part of my work,” says Ariela.
 As a successful businesswoman with a husband and eight children, she is uniquely positioned to share her experiences and help other women realize their potential.
-Learn more about Smart & Sexy on their website.
+Learn more about Smart & Sexy.

 #29 Daisy Jones-Brown, V-WISE graduate